freebsd/freebsd-quarterly/2019q3/FreshPorts.md

 FreshPorts consolidates commits into an easy-to-follow format so you can track changes to your favorite ports.
 It also processes src, doc, and www commit.
-FreshPorts parses incoming emails refreshes the database with what it finds.
+FreshPorts parses incoming emails and refreshes the database with what it finds.

 In early September I started looking at how FreshPorts could use a git repository for processing commits.
 The